Cade-Yamamoto/Cade-Yamamoto.github.io/projects/project-1.md

 Through this project, I gained experience in group development and creating larger projects in a timely manner.
 I also improved my Java coding skills by working on this project.

-You can view a short gameplay video here: <a href="https://github.com/Cade-Yamamoto/coding-projects.git">.
+You can view a short gameplay video here: <a href="https://github.com/Cade-Yamamoto/coding-projects.git" /a>
-Link to source code: <a href="https://github.com/Cade-Yamamoto/coding-projects.git"><i class="large github icon"></i>
+Link to source code: <a href="https://github.com/Cade-Yamamoto/coding-projects.git"><i class="large github icon" /a></i>